U5B/wynn-chat-archiver-outdated/README.md

 Relys heavily on <a target="_blank" href="https://github.com/PrismarineJS/mineflayer">mineflayer</a> from PrismarineJS.

+Join my [Discord](https://discord.gg/3UXxqC5kr9/) to see it in action.

 # Prerequisites
 1. Ability to follow instructions.
 2. A valid Mojang/Microsoft account with Minecraft.